colin861209/fifty_DHEMS/README.md

 # fifty_DHEMS

-> This project is about my final master drgree topic, the goal is optimization the 50 household's load comsuption deployment and community energy supplying.
+> This project is about my final master drgree topic, the goal is optimization the 50 household's load consumption deployment and community energy supplying.

-> Use crontab setting execute time and shell script to do the script, the script will optimize 50 household load deployment first, then feedback the total amount of load to community, final community will optimized the energy supply we have
+> Use crontab setting execute time and shell script will do the script, the script will optimize 50 household load deployment first, then feedback the total amount of load to community, final community will optimized the energy supply we have

 > `DHEMS_screenshot/web.py` is automation script for
 > 1. export related tables to csv
 > 2. screenshot web page
 >
->> only use on windows OS, and related libs are in `anaconda ENV: webDriver`
+>> only use on Windows OS, and related libs are in `anaconda ENV: webDriver`

-> `DHEMS_screenshot/backup.py` automatically upload csv files to backup tables in DB `DHEMS_fiftyHousehold`
+> `DHEMS_screenshot/backup.py` import csv files automatically to backup tables in DB `DHEMS_fiftyHousehold` and
+> + want to re-screenshot figures (Y/N)
+> + want to recover old figures, please type 1
+> + want to save as new figures, please type 2
-> If upload fail, please check realted tables column amount is correct.
+>> If upload fail, please check realted tables column amount is correct.
 ---
 ## Notice & Step
-We should modify parameters from this [website](140.124.42.65/how/BaseParameter.html)
+We should **modify parameters** from this [Link](http://140.124.42.65/how/DHEMS_web/BaseParameter.html) first, and change `real_time` & `Global_real_time` to `0` to do new simulation.
 #### Step
-+ In `基本參數 -> BaseParameter.html` we can modify below parameter to setting scenario.
++ In [基本參數](http://140.124.42.65/how/DHEMS_web/BaseParameter.html) we can modify below parameter to setting different scenario.
 + Also there is something else in Table `BaseParameter`, but it's not necessary to modify.

 | Parameter name | Chinese Introduction | Value |